Illustration of a paper plane on a blue background.

 Going paperless

-When I started freelancing full time in August 2017, I decided enough was enough.
+When I started freelancing full time in August 2017, my printer decided it wasn’t going to print and I decided enough was enough.
+I pulled it off the wall, took it outside and smashed it up with a hammer.

-I didn’t want to work in an office surrounded by piles of paper.
-And I didn’t want to give those greedy ink manufacturers another penny.
+I wasn’t going to work in an office surrounded by piles of paper.
+And I wasn’t going to give those greedy ink manufacturers another penny.

 So I would go fully digital and have a completely paperless office.